Springtime (pre-equinox)

 ♦ ♦ ♦ ♦ ♦

 I’m reading Adrian Mole and the Weapons of Mass Destruction, set just before Britain’s 2003 invasion of Iraq.
-Adrian is a die-hard, blind Blair supporter.
+Adrian is a die-hard Blair supporter.
 He believes there will be no war because that’s what Blair tells Britain.
-Adrian’s seventeen-year-old son Glenn has joined up and trains in Aldershot with other soldiers, running in full battle-dress on builder’s sand.
-Adrian has just used a Barclaycard blank check (29% interest) to obtain down payment funds (I forget how many thousands of pounds) for his trendy canalside loft, which he is furnishing with store credit (almost £10,000 at 20% interest).
-His parents have sold their property to a developer and bought a pig-sty to convert, “DIY,” into their new dwelling (“the Piggeries”).
-Meantime they live in a tent.
+Adrian’s 17-year-old son Glenn has joined up and trains in Aldershot, running in full battle-dress on builder’s sand.
+Adrian has just used a Barclaycard blank check (29% interest) to obtain down payment funds (I forget how many thousands of pounds) for his trendy canalside loft, which he is furnishing on store credit (almost £10,000 at 20% interest).
+Moreover, his parents have sold their house to a developer and bought a pig-sty to convert, by “DIY” methods, into their new dwelling (“The Piggeries”).
+Meanwhile they live in a tent.

 It’s a cheap trick, relaying what’s in other people’s books, but this stuff is too good to keep quiet about.